- 1. Introduction and Overview

 The College’s Access Committee brings together the JCR, MCR and Fellows to discuss outreach and widening participation strategy.
 If you have ideas for new activities or initiatives, the Committee will be very keen to hear about them.
 Please contact the JCR or MCR Access Officers or the Schools Liaison Officer about such matters.

 To get involved please contact our Schools Liaison Officer (SLO), who leads much of the outreach activity with the help of the JCR Access Officer.
-Her office is on the 1st Floor of the College Offices, Ann’s Court, as are those of our Admissions Officer, Mrs Stephanie Pym and the Admissions Tutors – Dr Daniel Beauregard, Dr Kirsty McDougall and Dr Stuart Eves.
+His office is on the 1st Floor of the College Offices, Ann’s Court, as are those of our Admissions Officer, Mrs Stephanie Pym and the Admissions Tutors – Dr Daniel Beauregard, Dr Kirsty McDougall and Dr Stuart Eves.